Eumaeus/cite_lsj_cex/README.md

 	1. The entry's key (*lemma*) in Beta Code, normalized to remove diacritical marks
 	1. A listing of all Greek words in the entry, in Beta Code without accents

 - **files** A directory of individual CEX fragments for each alphabetic division of the LSJ.
+These fragments lack the `seq` field.

 ## Corrections